Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

-Other factors could potentially influence the water D/H ratio during the main phase of water ice formation in the pre-stellar cloud.
-These could be related to the collapse timescales, the overall exposure of the UV radiation field, and/or changes in the cosmic ray ionization rate \cite{Nomura:2023ASPC}.
-However, given the strong temperature dependence of the initiating deuterium fractionation reactions, it is highly likely that the natal environment of 3I/ATLAS was colder than the solar nebular cloud at the time of the Sun's birth.
-Even if disk reprocessing plays a significant role, the elevated water D/H in 3I/ATLAS relative to Solar System comets would then imply a different protoplanetary disk history, with less efficient thermal and isotopic resetting.
-In either case, whether the D/H was inherited from the prestellar phase or modified within the disk, the physical and chemical conditions that shaped 3I/ATLAS were remarkably different from those that shaped Solar System comets.
+Other factors could potentially influence the water D/H ratio during the main phase of water-ice formation in the prestellar cloud.
+These could be related to the collapse timescales, the overall exposure of the ultraviolet radiation field, and/or changes in the cosmic-ray ionization rate \cite{Nomura:2023ASPC}.
+However, given the strong temperature dependence of the initiating D fractionation reactions, it is highly likely that the natal environment of 3I/ATLAS was colder than the solar nebular cloud at the time of the Sun's birth.
+Even if disk reprocessing plays an important role, the elevated water D/H in 3I/ATLAS relative to Solar System comets would then imply a different protoplanetary disk history, with less efficient thermal and isotopic resetting.
+In either case, whether the D/H ratio was inherited from the prestellar phase or modified within the disk, the physical and chemical conditions that shaped 3I/ATLAS were remarkably different from those that shaped Solar System comets.
 3I/ATLAS and its D/H ratio not only extend D/H constraints beyond the Solar System, supporting the presence of this isotopic signature in water in other planetary systems, but also highlight the diversity of outcomes for planetary birth, and that the composition and history of solids in other solar systems can be different from our own.